iam-weijie/python-package/README.md

 # PyP

-This is a Python Package containing Guassian Distribution implementation.
+This is a Python Package containing implementations of Gaussian and Binomial Distributions.

 ## Installation